chaoss/website/Programs/DIBadging/description.md

 # Diversity & Inclusion Event Badging Form
 Thank you for showing interest in D&I Badging for your event!
-The Event Badging section of CHAOSS Badging is about measuring the inclusivity of different technical events through human reviews.
+The Event Badging section of CHAOSS Badging is about measuring inclusivity of different technical events through human reviews.

 The goal of the Diversity & Inclusion Badging Program is to encourage events to obtain D&I badges for reasons of leadership, self-reflection, and self-improvement on issues critical to building the Internet as a social good.